Updated July 20, 2021

 Clinicians are encouraged to monitor when current expansions related to the public health emergency (PHE) are set to end. (updated 7/20/21)

 Clinicians should carefully monitor when federal and state PHEs will end, as dates could vary and will impact the availability of telepractice services in health care and educational settings.

 The U.S. Department of Health & Human Services (HHS) must renew the federal PHE—which has been in place since January 27, 2020—every 90 days for it to remain in effect.
 However, in a letter to state governors [PDF], the Administration signaled that the PHE will likely be continued for the duration of 2021.
 Clinicians can monitor the status of the federal PHE on the HHS website.
-Extension of the PHE for another 90 days, effective October 23, 2020.
-This means that federal waivers related to the PHE, including HIPAA flexibilities and Medicare coverage of audiology and speech-language pathology telepractice services, will also remain in effect.
-Whether the date is again extended will be based on evolving circumstances.
+Extension of the PHE means that federal waivers related to the PHE, including HIPAA flexibilities and Medicare coverage of audiology and speech-language pathology telepractice services, will also remain in effect.

 States may also set different dates for ending the PHE locally.
 This means that temporary state licensing, Medicaid, and local education agency expansions could end at different times than federal expansions.

 Commercial payers may also opt to maintain expansions beyond state or federal PHE dates.

 Work directly with your facility to determine coverage and payment for telepractice services provided in hospital outpatient settings and inpatient settings.